anilbhatt1/EVA4P1_S15A_Depth_FG_Detection_DataPrep/README.md

-# S15A - Data Preperation for Depth and FG Detection Network
+#### S15A - Data Preperation for Depth and FG Detection Network (Jointly Done by Anilkumar N Bhatt and Maruthi Srinivas)
 Below are the images created as part of data preparation

 Gdrive Location : https://drive.google.com/drive/folders/1raMnribL-gsa4FEpX8QIeyR6yP4XgmP-?usp=sharing